dcdo-ucsc/Wormhole-Backend/API_DOCS.md

 > [!IMPORTANT]
 > The `accessToken` here is only for the session owner.
 It is used to upload files.
 They don't need to authenticate with /api/session/auth.

-This endpoint allows the creation of a new session.
+Creates a new session.

+### Cookies

+- `userId` : Used to check if user is session owner.

 ### Request Body